AmaliaRVM/Exercice-Cadavre-Exquis-Amalia/README.md

 2. And sometimes humans eat dogs
 3. And maybe...
 One day...
 Chicken will eat human
 ...
 So please, be nice with chickens !

+1. Some dogs can --smile--
+2. Meanwwhile they are  *eating* chikens